 For Reason #3 – Fish Died to Ammonia and Nitrite Poisoning

-Ammonia and nitrite poisoning is a more complex problem.
+Ammonia and nitrite poisoning is a more complicated problem.
 First, you MUST have a filter running 24/7 if you plan to have fish.
 Without a filter, no fish will be alive for long.
-That is certain and there is no way to get around it.
-If you are looking for advice on a filter, I would recommend AquaClear power filter for small sized tanks of up to 30 gallons.
+That is certain, and there is no way to get around it.
+If you are looking for advice on a filter, I recommend AquaClear power filter for small size fish tanks of up to 30 gallons.
 They are very reliable.

 For medium to large sized tanks, I recommend canister filters.
 They are more efficient at biological filtration, and they make no noise at all, but they cost more.

-I personally use an EHEIM Classic 2213 for my 40-gallon tank, and I am very pleased with it.
-It is a high quality German brand.
+I use an EHEIM Classic 2213 for my 40-gallon tank, and I am pleased with it.
+It is a high-quality German brand.

-Now let us talk about why we need a filter and why there is ammonia and nitrite poisoning.
+Now let us talk about why we need a filter and why there are ammonia and nitrite poisoning.
 Fish produce ammonia as a natural waste.
-Ammonia is toxic and it will harm the fish.
+Ammonia is toxic, and it will harm the fish.

-In a natural environment such as a lake or a river, there is so much water that ammonia gets removed quickly, but in a closed system such as in a fish tank, ammonia builds up and become more and more concentrated quickly!
+In a natural environment such as a lake or a river, there is so much water, and it removes ammonia quickly, but in a closed system such as in a fish tank, ammonia builds up and become more and more concentrated quickly!
 It burns the fish’s gills, and it can kill the fish when the concentration is too high or exposed to low concentration for too long.
-Usually in two to three weeks, the level of ammonia concentration in a fish tank will be sufficient to kill the fish.
+Usually, in two to three weeks, the level of ammonia concentration in a fish tank will be sufficient to kill the fish.

 Now what?
 How do we remove the ammonia from an aquarium?

-The answer is you do not need to physically remove it.
-In a well established aquarium, there are enough naturally occurring bacteria that feed on ammonia as food.
+The answer is you do not need to remove it physically.
+In a well-established aquarium, there are naturally occurring bacteria that feed on ammonia as food.
 Most of these bacteria live on the filter media where there are lots of surface areas.
 (These bacteria only colonize in the surface areas)!
 The ammonia feeding bacteria will convert ammonia to nitrite.
 However, nitrite is even more toxic than ammonia!

-Nitrate is completely harmless to the fish until there is extremely high concentration, while ammonia and nitrite must be kept at 0 at all times, if you want your fish to live.
+Nitrate is entirely harmless to the fish until there is exceptionally high concentration.
+Ammonia and nitrite must be kept at 0 at all times if you want your fish to live.

-However, it takes up to 6~8 weeks for these two types of bacteria to grow into sufficient number in order to keep the ammonia and nitrite at 0, if…and only if there is a constant source of ammonia.
-By having fish in the aquarium, there is a constant source of ammonia, but the fish will usually die before the 6~8 weeks is up!
+However, it takes up to 6~8 weeks for these two types of bacteria to grow into sufficient number to keep the ammonia and nitrite at 0, if…and only if there is a constant source of ammonia.
+By having fish in the aquarium, there is a continuous source of ammonia, but the fish will usually die before the 6~8 weeks is up!

 What did I say?
 You will never have remotely close to enough bacteria to feed on ammonia and nitrite if there is no fish (source of ammonia).
-But your fish will also die if you add it into the fish tank before there is enough bacteria.
+But your fish will also die if you add it to the fish tank before there are enough bacteria.
 It makes no sense, does it?
-It surely sounds like nobody can keep fish alive at all if the fish tank is newly set up.
+It sure sounds like nobody can keep fish alive at all if the fish tank is newly set up.

-Solution to the #3 problem?
-No fish should be added into a new aquarium until you do a fishless nitrogen cycle!
+There is a solution to it.
+You should not add any fish to a new aquarium until you do a fishless cycle!